Donaim/miseq-workflow-pres/slides.md

 We're trying to figure out which reads overlap without knowing the answer ahead of time.
 A naive approach would compare every read to every other read, but this quickly becomes infeasible as the number of reads grows.

-The key trick is to build a library of patterns called k-mers.
-Then look for reads that share the same patterns.
-Those will be the ones that overlap.
-MiCall assembles contigs this way and then stitches them together.

-Unfortunately, the k-mer approach can result in too many independent sequences instead of a single consensus.
-Stitching ensures we only get one when it's possible.
 -->

 ---